deckhouse/deckhouse/modules/041-linstor/docs/FAQ.md

   kubectl exec -n d8-linstor deploy/linstor-controller -- linstor storage-pool list
   ```

-  > **Attention:** This information shows raw space usage for each node in the cluster.
+  > **Attention!** This information shows *raw* space usage for each node in the cluster.
-  > Thus if you create a volume with two replicas, then these two repliucas must completely fit on two nodes in your cluster.
+  > Thus if you create a volume with two replicas, then these two replicas must completely fit on two nodes in your cluster.

 ## Changing the default StorageClass